-WordPress 5.0 is scheduled to launch November 19, 2018.
+WordPress 5.0 is expected to be launched in the next few months.
 It will be a huge change for anyone using WordPress.
 Why?
 WordPress 5 will make the Gutenberg editor the default editor for WordPress.

 Instead of seeing this: